MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 # required metadata

 title: What is Azure Information Protection (AIP)?
-description: Azure Information Protection (AIP) is a service that helps organizations to label documents and emails.
-AIP classifies and protects data, wherever that data is saved.
+description: Azure Information Protection (AIP) extends the Microsoft Information Protection (MIP) framework to extend the labeling and classification functionality provided by Microsoft 365.
 author: batamig
 ms.author: bagol
 manager: rkarlin
-ms.date: 06/23/2020
+ms.date: 09/14/2020
 ms.topic: overview
 ms.collection: M365-security-compliance
 ms.service: information-protection
-Customer intent: As an administrator, I want to label documents and emails to classify and protect my organization's data, wherever it resides.
+Customer intent: As an administrator, I want to extend Microsoft 365's labeling and classification functionality to the File Explorer, PowerShell, third party apps and services, and more.

 # optional metadata